Philosophy

 Objective

-The objective of the Tributary Income Fund is to maximize total returns in a manner consistent with the generation of current income and the preservation of capital.
-We believe our focus on avoiding a permanent loss of capital leads to a greater consistency of performance and superior returns over a long-term horizon.
+The Tributary Income Fund seeks the generation of current income in a manner consistent with preserving capital and maximizing total return.
+We believe our focus on avoiding a permanent loss of capital leads to a greater consistency of performance and stronger returns over a long-term horizon.

 Fund Literature